Shareholders, Dividends, and Taxes

 Dividends at a Glance

-Is it a Dividend?
-Taxation of Shareholder Distributions
+Is It a Dividend?

 Taxpayers often receive dividends from mutual funds.
 These dividends are categorized as ordinary dividends or capital gain dividends.
 The characterization of the dividends reflects the investment activity of the mutual fund.
 Ordinary dividends are reported on Schedule B as ordinary income.

 Capital gain dividends are reported on Schedule D as long-term capital gain income.
 Certain credit unions report interest income as dividend income.
 Dividend income from credit unions should be reported as interest income on Schedule B.

 Contact an Attorney to Learn More About Shareholders, Dividends, and Taxes